 Whichever way you look at it that’s a pretty fantastic welcome bonus.

-Outside of the welcome bonus, there are 5 main reasons I like this card:
+Outside of the fantastic welcome bonus, there are 5 major reasons I like this card:

 With, travel, shipping, social media & search engine advertising, internet, cable, and phone services all earning 3 points per dollar with the Chase Ink Business Preferred card (up to a spending limit of $150,000), this card is very well suited to a large number of SMEs where those categories often represent significant outgoings.